syedumerahmedcode/springboot-test-tutorial/README.md

 - Add a small note on AssertJ
 - Write a small note on @DataJpaTest in your own words.

+@DataJpaTest glues the H2 database (defined in application.properties of test package) with the StudentRepositoryTest class.
+Due to this association, we can test the repository interface.

 References:

 - https://junit.org/junit5/